joha404/youtube/README.md

+# YouTube Clone

-# this is a youtube clone. it make by html,css,bootstrap,js,vue js
+this is a youtube clone. it make by html,css,bootstrap,js,vue js

 live: https://youtubeclone-3ly.pages.dev/